ohara-bookshelf/.github/profile/README.md

   A recommendation system is usually built using 3 techniques which are content-based filtering, collaborative filtering, and a combination of both.
 Other then those 3 techniques there is another popular, simple and widely used recommendation technique which is popularity-based filtering.

+  In the project, The implementation of these algorithms is done in python jupyter IDE.